 Skin cancers can be difficult to detect for the average person.
 Even for experienced dermatologists, it can be difficult to determine whether a lesion is cancerous or not, and a biopsy is required to make a determination.

 We are the Premier Skin Cancer Specialists of Southern California.

 Meet Dr. Michael Lin, Founder of The Advanced Dermatology and Skin Cancer Institute

 Dr. Lin is a board-certified dermatologist and fellow of the American Society for Mohs Surgery with almost 20 years of experience.
+In 2021, Dr. Lin became one of the first Mohs surgeons to achieve Board certification through the American Board of Dermatology Subspecialty in Micrographic Dermatologic Surgery, the highest level of distinction in dermatologic surgery.
 He has performed over 10,000 Mohs surgery cases and works with Plastic Surgeons to make sure you have the best cosmetic results possible.
 We perform the procedure in the clinic and in our AAAASF-accredited and Medicare-certified surgery center.
 We have the capability to perform the procedure under local anesthesia, conscious sedation, or general anesthesia.